MichaelDrogalis/zombie/README.md

 ## Usage

-Here's a grossly simplified example of data creation with Zombie:
+Here's a basic example of data creation with Zombie:

 ```clojure
 (fact